50+ Silent Auction Items You Can Get for Free for Your Next Fundraiser

 39. Podcast Appearance

-Podcasts are attracting huge audiences these days.
+Podcasts are attracting huge audiences these days, and they will very quickly break into the fundraising event space.
 Your nonprofit or charity may already have a popular podcast with thousands of listeners — or perhaps some of your staff members produce their own special podcasts with unique themes.

 If that’s the case, you can offer bidders the chance to appear in a future episode of a podcast.
 This can be anything from a short mention of the winning bidder’s business to having the winner as a guest on the show.
 Everyone has a fascinating story to share, and getting the opportunity to chat about their interests for an hour is something many people would love to do.